Effective as of 8 June 2022

 |To understand, diagnose, troubleshoot, and fix issues with the Spotify Service.||

 |To evaluate and develop new features, technologies, and improvements to the Spotify Service.||

-|To fulfill contractual obligations with third parties, for example licensing agreements and to take appropriate action with respect to reports of intellectual property infringement and inappropriate content.||
+|To take appropriate action with reports of intellectual property infringement and inappropriate content.||

 |To establish, exercise, or defend legal claims.||

 |To detect and prevent fraud.
 For example, fraudulent payments and fraudulent use of the Spotify Service.||

 This section sets out the categories of recipients of the personal data collected or generated through your use of the Spotify Service.

 The following personal data will always be publicly available on the Spotify Service: